ShehabMohsen/flixster-SITE/README.md

 - [ ] Improve the user experience through CSS & animation.
 - [ ] Allow movie video trailers to be played using [embedded YouTube](https://support.google.com/youtube/answer/171780?hl=en)
 - [ ] Implement anything else that you can get done to improve the app functionality!

-### Walkthrough Video

-`TODO://` Add the embedded URL code to your animated app walkthrough below, `ADD_EMBEDDED_CODE_HERE`.
-Make sure the video or gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after adding walkthrough video)

-`ADD_EMBEDDED_CODE_HERE`

 ### Reflection